 If you embark on this journey, you will enter a mystical Vedic world with multiple rooms and spaces, where you can explore the feminine aspect of spirituality, which is the key to understanding your inner self.
 On this exciting journey into a virtual realm, follow your heart to find rich content wherever you go.
 Listen to Babaji’s explanations on vital points from śāstra, gain access to articles and course materials within the spaces of this 3-D realm, and enjoy opportunities for introspection and analysis of your emotions, thoughts, and actions on the aspects of feminine spirituality.

 Join us at the Jiva Virtual Campus!

 Explore the First Course of Jiva Virtual Campus!

-Embark on the inner journey towards your spiritual feminine self!
-Interplay of Male & Female Energies is a healing course to become aware of the masculine and feminine energies that exist in everyone.
+Embark on the inner journey toward your spiritual feminine self!
+The Interplay of Male & Female Energies is a healing course to become aware of the masculine and feminine energies that exist in everyone.
 This realization leads to the secret of feminine love and how to (re)connect with your inner feminine self.
 It is not about women per se, it is about men and women who have accepted their feminine stance of being parts of a higher reality.

 © 2017 JIVA.ORG.
 All rights reserved.